technyon/nuki_hub/README.md

 - write 1 to enabled
 - write "add" to action

-## Time control using JSON (optional)
+## Timecontrol using JSON (optional)

-Time control entries can be added, updated and removed.
+Timecontrol entries can be added, updated and removed.
 This has to enabled first in the configuration portal.
-Check "Add, modify and delete time control entries" under "Access Level Configuration" and save the configuration.
+Check "Add, modify and delete timecontrol entries" under "Access Level Configuration" and save the configuration.

-Information about current time control entries is published as JSON data to the "timecontrol/json" MQTT topic.<br>
+Information about current timecontrol entries is published as JSON data to the "timecontrol/json" MQTT topic.<br>
-This needs to be enabled separately by checking "Publish time control entries information" under "Access Level Configuration" and saving the configuration.
+This needs to be enabled separately by checking "Publish timecontrol entries information" under "Access Level Configuration" and saving the configuration.
 By default a maximum of 10 entries are published.

-To change Nuki Lock/Opener time control settings set the `timecontrol/actionJson` topic to a JSON formatted value containing the following nodes.
+To change Nuki Lock/Opener timecontrol settings set the `timecontrol/actionJson` topic to a JSON formatted value containing the following nodes.

 | Node             | Delete   | Add      | Update   | Usage                                                                                    | Possible values                                                |
 |------------------|----------|----------|----------|------------------------------------------------------------------------------------------|----------------------------------------------------------------|